WalkAway campaign: Activities

 In the run-up to the 2020 United States presidential election, the WalkAway campaign held rallies and marches in various cities, an effort to get people to vote for President Donald Trump.
+In August 2019, Straka opened for Trump at a rally in Cincinnati.
 In August 2020, the WalkAway campaign held a rally in West Hollywood, California.
 Nearly 300 demonstrators attended, including YouTuber Joy Villa.
 Many held flags and signs supportive of Trump and critical of the Democratic Party.
 On September 5, the campaign held a rally in Dallas, Texas, during which a Black Lives Matter counter-protester was arrested for misdemeanor assault.
-On October 3, 2020, Straka held a rally in Washington, D.C.
+On October 3, 2020, Straka held a rally in Washington, D.C. at the Sylvan Theater on the grounds of the Washington Monument.
+Featured speakers included U.S. Representative Dan Crenshaw, actor Lorenzo Lamas, and British social media influencer Katie Hopkins.

+He remained active after the 2020 election.
 In 2025, the WalkAway Campaign launched the American Restoration Tour to encourage voters to leave the Democratic Party and support conservative candidates, targeting states like California, New Jersey, and Virginia.
-On April 27, 2025, a rally was held in Beverly Hills, California, with speakers including former U.S. Representative Matt Gaetz, conservative activist Jairo Tomico and musician Cherie Currie.
+On April 27, 2025, a rally was held in Beverly Hills, California, with speakers including former U.S. Representative Matt Gaetz, conservative media influencer Jairo Tomico and musician Cherie Currie.
 The event aimed to mobilize voters for future elections.